TalluriDurgaKishore/ML-Maze_Level1/README.md

 - 18pa1a05g4 - Harsha Vardhan

 ## Introduction
-- this is a simple maze game with WebCam
+- This is a simple maze game with WebCam
-- by this we can play maze game with the WebCam
+- By this we can play maze game with the WebCam

 ## Description
 - This is a Simple Maze Game with WebCam